 According to WebMD, it is the most logical decision to buy new equipment so you don’t take the risk of buying a low-quality product.

-Still have questions?
+Do you still have questions?
 Just contact us at Sage Services Group, and we’ll be glad to help.
-At Sage Services, we buy unused patient monitoring equipment, and we also sell new and refurbished equipment.
-W repair aging patient equipment to restore it to its former quality and extend the product life-cycle.
+At Sage Services, we buy unused patient monitoring equipment, and we also sell new and equipment that has been fixed.
+We repair aging patient equipment to restore it to its former quality and extend the product life-cycle.